Harrix/harrix-pylib/docs/funcs_md.md

 Note:

-- All `.g.md` files in the entire folder structure will be deleted before processing except .short.g.md files.
+- All `.g.md` files in the entire folder structure will be deleted before processing except .short.g.md files (if delete_g_md_files is True).
 - Hidden folders (starting with `.`) will be skipped.
 - Files will be combined in a folder if either:
   1. The folder directly contains at least 2 Markdown files, or